wwu-pi/tutorials/lectures/mdsd/01_setting_up_eclipse.md

 Please follow these steps to install and prepare Eclipse for the practical course on Model-driven Software Development.

 1. Download the Eclipse IDE for Java and DSL Developers from [http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/keplerr](http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/keplerr).
 It includes Xtext (for implementing DSLs) and Xtend (useful for model-to-text transformations).

+   * At least on Windows we observed some problems using Eclipse 64bit version with Xtext.
+To reduce compatibility issues **we recommend Eclipse's 32bit version**.

 1. Unzip the archive to a folder of your choice.
 1. Start *eclipse.exe* (or equivalent) in the eclipse folder.
 1. Choose a folder for the Eclipse workspace.